ohscar/rmalloc/doc/paper/introduction.rst

 signature outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web browser.
 It was also to be used as the allocator in an in-house virtual machine running a custom language.

-.. - TODO: Possibly for use in a virtual machine